dojo/docs/developer/design/loader.rst

 We can now see how the loader becomes aware of module values:

-  * the dependency vector in either a require or define application demands modules
+  * The dependency vector in either a require or define application demands modules.

   * define applications contained in resources loaded consequent to those demands cause the loader to associate a module value with a module identifier and remember the association.

-Note carefully that simply presenting a module definition to the loader with a define application will not cause the modules given in the dependency vector to be resolved and the factory to be executed.
-In order to cause a module, say myModule, to be resolved, it must be demanded either directly, via a require application, or indirectly, via a require application that demanded another module that contained myModule in its dependency graph.
+Again, simply presenting a module definition to the loader with a define application will not cause the modules given in the dependency vector to be resolved and the factory to be executed.

+Notice how the dependencies and callback parameters in the require function work exactly like the dependencies and factory parameters in the define function.
 The values passed to either the callback argument (in the case of require) or the factory argument (in the case of define, when factory is a function) are just module values previously associated with module identifiers.
 For example,

 .. code-block :: javascript